 In Oregon, teens can consent to HIV and STD testing and treatment without a parent’s permission.

-- HIV (Offered confidentially as part of STD exam.
-Low-cost, anonymous testing is available at some community test sites.
-See HIV Testing for more info.)
+- HIV - Offered confidentially as part of STD exam.
+Low-cost testing available at HIV community test sites»

-- HPV (Genital warts.
-Visual check only, no treatment offered.)
+- HPV (genital warts) - Visual check only, no treatment.

 What to Expect at Your Visit

 The way we check for STDs depends on what tests you want or need.
 We might need to check your urine, blood, or body (genitals, skin or mouth).